Brian-Abidin/binary-search-trees/README.md

 # binary-search-trees
 A project in The Odin Project curriculum.
-Using JavaScript, create a binary search tree along with multiple methods that modify, iterate, and prints nodes from the binary serach tree.
+Using JavaScript, create a binary search tree along with multiple methods that can modify, iterate, and prints out nodes in the binary serach tree.